Weight Loss Drugs Part 3 - Wegovy and Tirzepatide

 The first thing to understand is that, as we’ve talked about before, the weight loss industry (and Novo Nordisk in particular) have been pouring resources into their campaign to declare simply existing in a higher-weight body considered a “chronic, life-long health condition.”
 On the surface, this simply expands their market into every fat person in existence, but under the surface, it’s more sinister.

-One of weight-loss drugs many shortcomings is that people regain the weight after going off the medication (research on Wegovy has already showed rapid regain after going off the drug.)
+One of weight-loss drugs many shortcomings is that people regain the weight after going off the medication (research on Wegovy has already showed rapid regain after going off the drug, with participants regaining about two-thirds of the weight they lost and losing a similar amount of the cardiometabolic gains in the first year after going off the drug.)
 Since they can’t seem to make the drugs more effective long-term, the goal of this new narrative appears to be people staying on these expensive drugs long-term - even for life.
 This increases the exposure to harmful side effects for fat people and the profit for the drug companies, but whether or not it creates significant long-term weight loss and/or greater health (which are two different things) and how much harm is done via side effects is still, at best, unknown.

 Before I get started I wanted to clarify that the goal of this piece is a surface-level look at the most basic aspects of these drugs, it’s not a deep dive into their research, which is something I’ll likely do in a later piece.